sciactive/nephele/packages/plugin-encryption/README.md

 This plugin does not provide [deniable encryption](https://en.wikipedia.org/wiki/Deniable_encryption).
 Anyone with access to your files can see that they are encrypted, as well as their exact content lengths and the approximate lengths of their filenames.
 This data _could_ be used to infer certain information about your files, but the likelihood that that would generate usable information is quite small.

 If you have not set `globalPassword`, this plugin will require a user password through [HTTP Basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
-As such, it cannot be used for any anonymously accessible namespaces without a global password, and will return a 403 Forbidden response when no credentials are provided and no Authenticator is configured.
+As such, it cannot be used for any anonymously accessible namespaces without a global password (or else there will be no encryption/decryption).

 # Encryption